Berkeley-MDes/tdf-fa23-celestialbrood/weekly-reports/weeksix.md

   As I continue to integrate all that I've learned, it makes me think about how to connect this larger community question to Black History and Technology.

-  I'm also working on a second project that situates AR/VR in Black Studies.
-I'm curious to understand more about emergent technologies and how we can use them to create novel learning opportunities for k12 students and extend History lessons beyond paper.